ColdShaker/CPSC362/README.md

 1. Open a terminal
 2. Move into trAIder/src/server and run 'npm i' then 'npm start' to start the Nodejs/Express server.
 3. Open a second terminal
-4. Move into trAIDer/ and run 'npm i' then 'npm start' to start the client.
+4. Move into trAIDer/ and run 'npm i'.
+Then, 'npm run build'.
+This will create a client build.
+Then 'npm start' to start the client.
 A browser tab will be automatically created.

 ## Features
 1. Ability to download the historical data of FNGU and FNGD for the past three years between